 - Corporate/commercial practice: The system should include all annual meetings, tax return and financial statement deadlines, and regulatory filing deadlines

-- Patent/copyright/trademark practice: The system should include all information for deadlines regarding filing applications (domestic and foreign) and dates of annuity or maintenance payments.
+- Patent/copyright/trademark practice: The system should consist of all information for deadlines regarding filing applications (domestic and foreign) and dates of annuity or maintenance payments.

 We can simplify your tasks!